fmhy/edit/docs/feedback.md

 * *"I love FMHY's wiki, to the point I can't use the internet without it."*

 * *"This wiki is one of the best out there, seriously.
 Keep up the great work!"*

+* *"This is the best wiki EVER, and I hope that the admins/people maintaining this wiki keep on adding cool stuff like this!"*

 * *"I love having an extreme amount of privacy.
 And it's not just for piracy, so this is REALLY useful.
 Thanks!"*